Polygonal and Figurate Numbers or Numbers as Shapes

 a given range.
 The other Calculator below will find much more,

 including numbers common to several polygonal series, which shapes

 of polygon a given number has and ways of representing numbers as

 sums of polygonal numbers.

-The patterns we have seen above are just "Proofs without words".
-They demonstrate a mathematical property
+Several of the patterns we have seen above are just "Proofs without words" in that they demonstrate a mathematical property

 patterns in the polygonal numbers using colours.
 Your job is to express the pattern using the language of mathematics

 formulas of the previous section, to provide a proof that your pattern formula is correct.

 For each pattern, write the general pattern using mathematics and show that the components in different colours sum to the

 number of dots in the whole polygon.